firecracker-microvm/firecracker/README.md

 **Built-in Capabilities**:

 - Demand fault paging and CPU oversubscription enabled by default.
-- Advanced seccomp filters for enhanced security.
+- Advanced, thread-specific seccomp filters for enhanced security.
 - [Jailer](docs/jailer.md) process for starting Firecracker in production scenarios; applies a cgroup/namespace isolation barrier and then drops privileges.